xuanzung0505/Grokking/readme.md

 This repository follows the curriculum of "Grokking-prep for coding challenge".
-This repository contains solutions for Leetcode problems, whose topics correspond to "Grokking" chapters.
+The repo contains solutions for Leetcode problems, whose topics correspond to "Grokking" chapters.